huseyinkaplan00/Tinder-For-Your-Dogs/README.md

 ## Description

-TinDogs is a playful and engaging web application designed to find a date for your lonely dogs.
+Tinder for your dogs is a playful and engaging web application designed to find a date for your lonely dogs.
 Inspired by the popular dating app Tinder, TinDogs brings a unique twist to pet socialization, allowing owners to swipe right or left on potential matches.

 ## Features